neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 - `attributes?: Attribute[]` - adds attributes for the transaction
 - `signers?: Signer[]` - sender and the scope of signature
 - `network?: string` - network to submit this request to.
 If omitted, the default network set to the provider is used
-- `extraSystemFee?: string` - this fee will be added to system fee (Double Value represented as a String)
+- `extraSystemFee?: string` - this fee will be added to system fee (Integer Value represented as a String)
-- `extraNetworkFee?: string` - this fee will be added to network fee (Double Value represented as a String)
+- `extraNetworkFee?: string` - this fee will be added to network fee (Integer Value represented as a String)
 - `broadcastOverride?: boolean` - in the case that the dApp would like to be responsible for broadcasting the signed transaction rather than the provider

 ##### Returns